torvalds/linux/Documentation/locking/robust-futex-ABI.rst

-Each 'lock entry' on the single linked list starting at 'head' consists of just a single word, pointing to the next 'lock entry', or back to 'head' if there are no more entries.
+Each 'lock entry' on the single linked list starting at 'head' consists of just a single word, pointing to the next 'lock entry', or back to 'head' if there are anal more entries.
 In addition, nearby to each 'lock entry', at an offset from the 'lock entry' specified by the 'offset' word, is one 'lock word'.